Septimis/ULTIMATE-rock-paper-scissors/README.md

  - I learned the beauty and simplicity of a `<table>`.
 Rows and columns were very easy to set up and style.
  - Nesting divs and spans are your best friend when it comes to positioning and styling.
 #### .CSS
- - I struggled a lot with getting my `background-image: linear-gradient()` to fill the entire screen regardless of the size of the screen.
  - In general, getting the website to look the same on different screens was a challenge.
 I learned the correct time and place of pixel offsets to percentage.
+ - Learning about about transform was a big leap forward in centering items on any sized screen.
  - I learned a lot about different `position` styles and when to use them.
  - The pop-up `Game Guide` was a really good exercise in position elements as well as adding scroll bars to div's.
  - Overall this project felt more natural than previous ones in regards to placement of what I want.
 #### JavaScript
 - The \<script> tag needs to be specified at the bottom of an html page, not the top.
 Otherwise the JavaScript file will have no idea what elements you're talking about.
+- I also learned to reference the JavaScript file in the Head element using 'defer'.
 - I had a difficult time getting animations to repeat afte they have already played.
 I was able to accomplish this by adding and removing the elements and their classes.
 This [resource](https://css-tricks.com/restart-css-animation/) was very helpful.
 - Jumping between 2 different screens with only **one** html file was excellent practice in JavaScript *DOM Manipulation*.

+##### DOM Manipulation within JavaScript
 - Namely I had to create all elements on the html page, then wipe out the ones I wasn't using immedietly using the `remove()` function, then add them on a button click.
+- Originally I created all of my elements in html, then would toggle their visibility using JavaScript.
+Once I learned more about DOM Manipulation, I decided it would be better instead to dynamically generate and delete these elements completely in the DOM instead of toggling their visibility.
+This turned out to be a fantastic idea.
+- The pop up idea to display spells and effects activating was one of my best ideas as it really contributes to the progression of power the player will feel.

 ### Resources
 Main reference: [w3Schools](https://www.w3schools.com/) \